The Equality and Human Rights Commission states:

 - No person should behave in a way that could be regarded as offensive, harassing, bullying or discriminatory.

-If anyone is bullied or harassed by a service user, suppliers, contractor, visitor or others, or if you witness someone else being bullied or harassed, you are asked to report this to your manager who will take appropriate action.
+- If anyone is bullied or harassed by a service user, suppliers, contractor, visitor or others, or if you witness someone else being bullied or harassed, you are asked to report this to the Project Manager who will take appropriate action.

-- Rainbow Pooch Pride is committed to equal pay for work of equal value.
+- For paid roles Rainbow Pooch Pride is committed to equal pay for work of equal value in accordance with the role description.

-- Equality and inclusion will be addressed in all volunteering policies and procedures.
+- Equality and inclusion will be addressed in all policies and procedures.

-- Consideration will be given to filling vacancies on a job share or part-time basis.
+- Consideration will be given to filling vacancies on a job share basis.

 - The disclosure by any job applicant of a criminal conviction will not necessarily exclude them from taking up a post at Rainbow Pooch Pride.
 All disclosures of this nature will be referred to the Management Committee to consider the relevance to the organisation and the nature of the position for which they are applying.
 In accordance with legislation, spent convictions are not considered by Rainbow Pooch Pride.

-Rainbow Pooch Pride will comply with its obligations in relation to statutory requests for contract variations.
+Rainbow Pooch Pride will comply with its obligations in relation to statutory requests for Service Level Agreement variations.
 Rainbow Pooch Pride will also make reasonable adjustments to its standard working practices to overcome barriers caused by disability.

 To address under-representation in certain jobs within Rainbow Pooch Pride, we will actively seek to encourage job applications from under-represented groups by advertising job vacancies in specific press and through networks.

-All advertising material, job descriptions, person specifications and supporting literature, will avoid presenting people in a stereotyped role.
+All advertising material, role descriptions, and supporting literature, will avoid presenting people in a stereotyped role.
 Any advertising in Wales will be produced in both English and Welsh.

 Service Development and Delivery